 Cosmic Sex (2015), directed by Amitabh Chakraborty and produced by Putul Mahmood, is an independent Bengali feature film about the Deha Tathya cult of harnessing sexual energy for spiritual practice.
 The film tells the story of a young man, Kripa, who is on the run from sex and violence one night in Kolkata when he meets a woman Sadhavi, Sadhana, who strangely resembles his dead mother.
 She gives him shelter and teaches him to travel inwards through sex.
 Average Penis Size is something men and women are curious about.
 Choose Cenforce 100 mg for the most popular brand of generic Viagra.
+There are different penis sleeve designs with ribs, bumps and other textures which feel amazing during sex.
+Check out this article to know more about penis sleeve.
 The film has been screened at various prestigious film festivals including the International Film Festival of Kerala and the Osians Cine Fan Festival of Arab and Asian Cinema where it won the Best Actress Award for its leading lady, Rii Sen.

 Besides its screenings at film festivals, the film was released online across multiple platforms in its uncensored original avataar in 2015.
 A theatrical release had since been planned on June 24th, 2016 starting with the state government owned theatre, Nandan.
 The filmmakers had obtained an ‘Adults Only’ certification from CBFC at the cost of 31 changes, mainly the masking of nudity.
 At the last minute, however, they have been informed by Nandan that the committee that watched the movie has found it ‘inappropriate’ for viewing.